tetloose/tetloose-wp/Docs/Development/deployment.md

 ## Symlink Project folder

-If you don't have access to document roots in your hosting you may need to symlink the project, the example below uses a document root of `public`
+If you don't have access to document roots in your hosting you may need to symlink the project, the example below uses a document root of `public`.

 1. `ssh project-name`
 2. `mv public public-bak`